<< Go Back up to Atmospheric Theatres Main Page

 First Opened: 19th August 1929 (95 years ago)

-Atmospheric Style: Italian Courtyard
+Atmospheric Style: Italian Garden

-Architects: Edward A. Stone, Thomas R. Somerford
+Architects: Edward A. Stone, Thomas R. Somerford (interior design/decoration)

 Former Names: Brixton Astoria, Astoria Variety Cinema, Sundown Centre, Carling Academy Brixton